FarhanChowdhury248/ChatApp/README.md

-# JARVIS
+# Chat App [name TBD]
-A desktop assistant for Windows and Linux machines.
+A web app to allow for seamless chatting among friends.